VerticalLongboard/xplane-a320-checklist/DEVELOPMENT_ENVIRONMENT.md

 If you happen to develop FlyWithLua plugins and are crossing the threshold from "coding a bit and pressing buttons to see if my plugin works" to "I don't like LUA too much, but it's doing its job and I like to code a bit more", feel free to use and adapt the VS Code / LuaUnit environment boilerplate from A320 NORMAL CHECKLIST.

 Perks:
-* Linting and colors while coding
+* *Linting* and colors while coding
-* Testing as you're used to
+* *Testing* as you're used to
-* Pressing "Build" runs all tests, copies the script to X-Plane and triggers a running X-Plane instance to reload all scripts
+* Pressing *Build* runs all tests, copies the script to X-Plane and triggers a running X-Plane instance to reload all scripts
-* Building a release package is only one button away (ZIP + Installer)
+* Building a *release package* is only one button away (ZIP + Installer)
 * Takes about 15 minutes (including downloads) to set it up

 ### Setup